Skip to content

 Cat has a slight lead in our scoring dataset, with A-iPower close behind.
 The edge comes mainly from higher reliability-tier positioning.
 Choose Cat if brand-level reliability confidence matters most.
 Choose A-iPower if you want stronger feature and convenience coverage.

-Last updated May 30, 2026
+Last updated June 27, 2026

 Expert Analysis

 A-iPower and Cat represent two very different approaches to the portable generator market.
 A-iPower fields a broad catalog of 31 models, giving buyers a wide range of options across wattage classes and use cases.
-Cat, by contrast, offers just 5 published models, keeping its lineup compact and focused.
+Cat, by contrast, offers just 5 published models, keeping its lineup focused and compact.
 Despite the size difference, Cat edges ahead with a slightly higher average overall score of 4.6 compared to A-iPower's 4.3, driven largely by its superior build quality rating (4.4 vs 3.9) and a standout Tier A reliability score of 89 out of 100.

 Key Differences